AliyunContainerService/image-syncer/README.md

     "auth": {               // Authentication fields, each object has a URL as key and a username/password pair as value,
                             // if authentication object is not provided for a registry, access to the registry will be anonymous.

-        "quay.io": {        // This URL of registry should be the same as registry used below in "images fields".
+        "quay.io": {        // This "registry" or "registry/namespace" string should be the same as registry or registry/namespace used below in "images" field.
-            "username": "xxx",
+                            // The format of "registry/namespace" will be more prior matched than "registry" "username": "xxx",
             "password": "xxxxxxxxx",
             "insecure": true         // "insecure" field needs to be true if this registry is a http service, default value is false, version of image-syncer need to be later than v1.0.1 to support this field